intlrahul/starter_forge/README.md

 **Built with ❤️ for the Flutter community**

 *This starter template provides everything you need to build production-ready Flutter applications with clean architecture, comprehensive testing, and modern development practices.*
+---

+## 📚 Documentation

+For detailed refactoring guides and architectural decisions, see [docs/refactoring/](docs/refactoring/).